bem/bem-xjst/migration/README.md

-# Static Lint
+# Static linter for templates

-Linting works the same way as migrate except you need add `lint` option.
+Linting allows you see some warnings about template code in STDERR.
+List of checks you can find in [migration guides](https://github.com/bem/bem-xjst/wiki/Migration-guides).

 `cd migration/ && npm i`